Farah Khan previews Fabulous Lives of Bollywood Wives at restaurant | Bollywood - ExBulletin

 Filmmaker Farah Khan shared a bunch of photos from her Saturday dinner party on Instagram.
 The photos show his brother Sajid Khan, Sanjay Kapoor and his wife Maheep Kapoor, Chunky Panday and his wife Bhavana Pandey, Avinash Gowariker and Seema Sajdeh at a restaurant in Mumbai.
 Maheep also shared a photo on her Instagram stories.
 Read also : Fabulous Lives of Bollywood Wives 2 trailer: Seema says ‘women are losing interest in sex’; Farah Khan is waiting for words of wisdom’

-Bhavana shared the photo on her Instagram Stories and wrote, Faru.”
+Bhavana shared the photo on her Instagram Stories and wrote Faru.
 Maheep Kapoor also shared a photo which featured her, Farah and Bhavana.
 She added a Friends sticker to the photo.
-Bhavana reposted the photo on her Instagram stories with heart emojis.
+Bhavana reposted the photo on her Instagram Stories along with heart emojis.

 Maheep, Seema, Bhavana are waiting for the release of the second season of their reality show Fabulous Lives of Bollywood Wives.
 A teaser for the upcoming show was released a few days ago.
 Sharing it on her Instagram account, Seema wrote earlier this week, Newsflash.
 This is your official invitation to return to the fabulous circle!
 Get ready for 3 as season 2 is coming soon, only on Netflix Farah commented, Can’t wait for your Kameeniiii words of wisdom.
 Read also : Farah Khan joins Seema Khan, Maheep Kapoor, Bhavana Pandey for lunch; Sanjay Kapoor asks why wasn’t he invited